fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 <!--
 3. CHS SAocom velo 3D, 2027?
 4. Flujo acoplado dike-reservor (Kilauea, sierra negra, bardarbunga, Segall, Roman)
-5. GIA Patagonia WD1/NISAR -->
+5. GIA Patagonia WD1/NISAR

+6. Caulle FEM with NISAR and GNSS (Matias/Josefa)
+7. Hudson FEM NISAR DEM viscoelastic (Matias)
+8. Okmok FEM (Matias)
+9. Sundhnukkur (Matias)
+10. Nilahue TS
+-->

 Most of these articles are already open source.
 If you need a copy of the other ones, send me an email.